biostats-r/svalbardQuartoDemo/README.md

 Files in this repo:

 -   README.md - this file
--   quartoDemo.Rproj - RStudio project file.
+-   svalbardQuartoDemo.Rproj - RStudio project file.
 You can open the project by clicking on this file.
 -   svalbard_traits.qmd - the quarto markdown file you will be editing
 -   svalbard_traits.Rmd - an R Markdown version of the markdown file.
 Use this if you have problems installing or running quarto
 -   references.bib - bibtex bibliography file